xhjkl/action.py/README.rst

 This library draws a parallel between command line args and function args in Python.
-Thus, positionals are mapped to regular function arguments, whereas options and flags are mapped to keyword arguments.
+Positionals get passed to regular function arguments, and options or flags are mapped to keyword arguments.

 For example, this command invocation::